stryker-mutator/stryker-net/docs/configuration.md

 Config file: `N/A`

 You should activate `dev mode` when diagnosing an issue with Stryker.
 This will enable additional logging, specific checks, disable some optimizations...
-As a result, Stryekr will be slower, but the log file should help diagnose the hardest issues.
+As a result, Stryker will be slower, but the log file should help diagnose the hardest issues.

 ## Misc